A Brief Overview Of The Lath Process In Stucco

 Weep Screed:

-The two are used for both three and one coat stucco applications and come in different sizes.
-Here is a good link that describes it in more detail: weep screed article
+They are used for both three coat and one coat stucco applications and come in different sizes and widths.

 Arch Aid: